Pond hockey: History

 Shinny was not just a part of Navajo culture it was part of a number of Indian stories.
 Some stories say that the stick or bat represented the clubs used by war gods.
 Shinny was also used to praise gods, and people would play in honor of a certain god.
-The Cherokees used it as training for war and called it “little brother of war”.
+The Cherokees used it as training for war and called it "little brother of war".
 It was also played for celebratory purposes, for example, the Makahs of Canada who played to celebrate catching a whale which was the main source of food for the tribe in the winter.
 Shinny was played by almost all tribes; women were also allowed to play, sometimes they would even play with or against men of the tribe.
 Most of the time the game was played with one stick or bat to hit the ball across the line however, the Makahs were the only tribe to use two bats.
 The bats are made from wood, they were thin with a curve and wider part at the end to hit the ball.
 During the game the players would use their feet to move the ball forward but they could never use their hands.
-The ball was made out of different kinds of things.
+The ball was made from different materials.
 Some balls were made from a knot in a tree, some were made of whale bone, others were made of buffalo hair covered with the skin of a buck.
-The balls were pretty much made by any materials the Indians could find.
 These balls were also coloured with interesting patterns.
 It is said that some tribes in North Dakota could not accept losing and would kill anyone who beat them.
-The distance of the goals is unknown, however, it is guessed that they were anywhere from 200 to 1400 yd.
+The distance between the goals is unknown, however, it is guessed that they were anywhere from 200 to 1400 yd.
 They were usually as big as the land could suffice for; they also corresponded to the number of players.
-It is also said that the Hopi Indian had fields as long as 8 mi with the goals reaching as far as two villages.
+It is also said that the Hopi Indian had fields spanning 8 mi with the goals reaching as far as two villages.
 During play both teams were even, with up to five-hundred players on each team.
 Hockey was originally played on a field but was then adapted to play on ice.
-In some areas of the midwest, specifically Northbrook, IL, the game is referred to as Puck.
-People sometimes refer to the game to their friends by saying "Let's go tear up the ice!"
+In some areas of the Midwestern United States, for example Northbrook, Illinois, the game is referred to as Puck.